There is no alpha when it comes to training your dog.

 Walking & Positive Reinforcement Commands For Your Pooch's Safety

-During our walks together, I will talk to your dog often, mention its name, and praise it for doing a great job.
-Sometimes my commands will be conversational in sentences and other times will be delivered as simple instructions.
+During our walks together, we will talk to your dog often, mention its name, and praise it for doing a great job.
+Sometimes the commands will be conversational in sentences and other times will be delivered as simple instructions.

-I will occasionally reward your dog with high-value treats when it responds to the commands.
-I will also give your dog a break from the commands and skip a few streets.
+We will occasionally reward your dog with high-value treats when it responds to the commands.
+We will also give your dog a break from the commands and skip a few streets.
 This training method helps keep your pet guessing about treats and so it's not dependent on food for consistent walking.

 Universal Dog Walking Commands: